Peter Harckham: New York Senate

 In 2018, Harckham was recruited to run against incumbent Republican state Senator Terrence Murphy.
 Murphy had represented Senate District 40 since 2015.
 While the district was competitive, Murphy was believed to be a formidable candidate who was less vulnerable than some of his GOP colleagues.
 However, in an overwhelmingly Democratic election year, Harckham defeated Murphy, 51% to 49%.

 Harckham was sworn in on January 1, 2019, by Governor Andrew Cuomo.
-In the Senate, he is serving as Chair of the Committee on Alcoholism and Substance Abuse.
+In the Senate, he is serving as Chair of the Environmental Conservation Committee.

 Harckham was reelected to the Senate in 2020 in a race against former Westchester County Executive Rob Astorino.
 Astorino conceded three weeks after election day.
 The count was delayed due to an increase in mail-in voting due to the COVID-19 pandemic as well as a lawsuit filed by Astorino prior to election day challenging the security of the election.

-Harckham serves as Chairman of the Committee on Alcoholism and Substance Abuse and co-chair of the Joint Senate Task Force on Opioids, Addiction & Overdose Prevention.
-He is also a member of the Domestic Animal Welfare; Labor; Energy and Telecommunications; Local Government; Environmental Conservation; and Veterans, Homeland Security and Military Affairs committees.
+Harckham serves on the Committee on Alcoholism and Substance Abuse and the Joint Senate Task Force on Opioids, Addiction & Overdose Prevention.
+He is also a member of the Veterans, Homeland Security and Military Affairs committee.
+In the Senate, he has authored several environmental bills including Save the Huson to clean up the Huson River, and the protection of wetlands and drinking water supplies in New York.